S-Goldie/A2DfromUV/README.md

 * Launch the script from `__main__` ensuring the `GUI` and `properties` files are in the same folder

 #### Compiled .exe files ####
-*Coming soon*
+*Currently this is only available for Windows systems.
+We hope to soon produce a Mac iOS release*
-* Download the relevant program folder for your operating system
+* Download the zipped folder
-* Extract the files into a new folder, this will contain all the program files
+* Extract the files into a new folder, this will contain all the program files and must be kept intact
 * Launch the application from the .exe file within this folder (for convinience you may wish to make a Desktop shortcut to this .exe file)

-Please be aware of the large file size of the program when downloaded and saved in this format; this is a limitation of compiling Python code into machine code.
+Please be aware of the large file size of the program when downloaded and saved in this format (~1GB); this is a limitation of compiling Python code into machine code.
 We have attempted to minimise this file size where possible, but be aware that the most up-to-date versions and best performance will be achieved by using the .py files within your own Python environment.
 When the .exe file is opened for the first time in a given session (i.e after restarting) it may take up to 30 seconds to load - within this time it may appear the program has frozen on the black command window.

 ## Usage ##